Your stepsClick on the steps to expand or collapse. Expand All Steps (+)

 - Do you present your material in the best order?

 Narrow your focus to paragraph-level issues such as flow and transitions.
-See Transitions and connectives for help.
+See Transition words for help.

 B. Proofread and format

 - Last step!
 Read carefully to catch all those small errors.
-Here are some tips on How to proofread.
+Here are some tips on Proofreading strategies.

 - Make sure your paper adheres to the conventions of the style you're using.
 Think about titles, margins, page numbers, reference lists, and citations.

-- See the writing resources page for specific help in revising and proofreading.
+- See the Writing and Communication Centre Resources page for specific help in revising and proofreading.